tenfensw/dialogbind/README.md

 The backend to use is determined automatically, though you can always specify it manually by setting the ``DIALOGBIND_BACKEND`` variable.
 Currently, ``xmessage``, ``macos`` and ``zenity`` are the only backends that are supported.

-## Notice
-Please keep in mind that this library was made, because a simple portable message box-based GUI was needed for TXLin Installer and the core functionality was split into a seperate library at the last minute.
-The API, backends and platform support might change at any minute.
-It is not recommended that you use this library in large projects.
-You can safely use it in your automation tools or scripts, though.